 Air Flow and the Condenser

 As shown in the illustration, the condenser and the radiator are close.
-Air flows through the condenser and then radiator.
-An overheating engine will reduce the condenser's ability to function, and many PCM's prevent compressor clutch operation if the engine is overheating.
-A frozen expansion valve prevents the flow of refrigerant in the system.
-This is caused by moisture and once frozen, reduces performance at all speeds.
+Air flows through the condenser and the radiator.
+An overheating engine reduces the condenser's ability to function, and many PCM's prevent compressor clutch operation if the engine is overheating.